johansteyn/learn/bazel/01_helloworld/README.txt

   % bazel build //...

+or:

+  % bazel build :helloworld

 This will create a few folders off /private/var/tmp/_bazel_johan.steyn, and links to those folders.

-The "helloworld.txt" output file will be in:
+The resulting output file will be:

-  bazel-01_helloworld/bazel-out/darwin-fastbuild/bin/helloworld.txt
+  bazel-bin/helloworld.txt